What is TinyCert?

 Can I delete my account?

-If you want to permanently delete your account, please delete all the certificate authorities in it before requesting deletion.
+If you want to permanently delete your account, you can do so from the profile page.

 It depends on what you want to support.
-SHA-1 is presently the most commonly used algorithm but, like MD5 before it, it is being gradually phased out by browser developers because of weaknesses in the algorithm.
-As of 2017, SHA-1 certificates will not be accepted by most browsers and warnings will pop up long before then.
+SHA-1 is an older algorithm that has been phased out by browser developers because of weaknesses in the algorithm.
+Since 2017, SHA-1 certificates have not been accepted by most modern browsers.
 SHA-256 signed certificates are more secure, but not accepted by older browsers and operating systems, such as Windows XP (pre-SP3) and Android 2.3.

-For maximum compatibility at this time, select SHA-1.
-For best security, select SHA-256.
+For best security and compatibility with modern browsers, select SHA-256.
+For compatibility with obsolete platforms, select SHA-1.
 All certificates you generate through TinyCert inherit the hashing algorithm from the associated CA.

 Can I create wildcard domain certificates?